acquia/http-hmac-spec/README.md

 ## Spec

-Services implementing this spec must only accept requests using HTTPS.
+Production services implementing this spec must only accept requests using HTTPS.

 ## Overview of Header and Signature